kuljeet234/Curriculum-Companion/README.md

 # Curriculum Companion

-this project takes input of a syllabus file through path and gives youtube playlist for your subject you will need to enter your page numbers of the syllabus file then give your file path and run the program and you will get the playlist
+This project generates a YouTube playlist from a syllabus file using Miniorca.

-## Requirements
+## How to Use

-PyPDF2,
-AutoModelForSeq2SeqLM,
+1. **Requirements:** Install the following packages:
+   - PyPDF2
+   - AutoModelForSeq2SeqLM
-AutoTokenizer
+   - AutoTokenizer

+2. **Usage:**
+   - Enter the page numbers of the syllabus file.
+   - Provide the file path.
+   - Run the program to get the playlist.

+Enjoy your curated playlist based on your syllabus!